Marius-Knipp/NamUs-Matching/README.md

 ## Role of the Large Language Model (LLM)

-A key innovation of this project is its use of an LLM to enhance the matching process by providing nuanced textual comparisons for:
+A key innovation of this project is its use of an LLM to enhance the matching process by providing textual comparisons for:

 - **Clothing Descriptions**: Analyzing details about the type, color, or style of garments.
 - **Physical Features**: Evaluating unique identifiers like tattoos, scars, or other notable characteristics.